 In a January 2021 letter to the government, the German Retail Association said urban non-food retail had seen a revenue decline of 36 billion euros in 2020.
 Almost two thirds (64%) of non-food retailers are in danger of bankruptcy, it said, including 82% of shoe/leather retailers and 76% of fashion retailers.

 Retail's shift to online has seen a series of accelerated business failures and a flurry of M&A activity, predominantly in the US and UK.
 The acquisitions of former UK retail "jewels” Debenhams and TopShop, by Boohoo and Asos respectively, transformed traditional retail players to pure plays almost overnight.
 In the US, iconic retailers like Neiman Marcus, Brooks Brothers, J. Crew, Lord & Taylor and J.C.
 Penney have all filed for bankruptcy.
-In Germany, meanwhile, major government support for struggling businesses has prevented a similar situation.
+In the DACH region, meanwhile, major government support for struggling businesses has prevented a similar situation.

 Bricks-and-mortar retailers were already struggling to adapt to an omnichannel model before the pandemic, which has only exacerbated the issue.
 But despite the impressive growth in e-commerce, the majority of retail sales will take place in physical stores for the foreseeable future.
 The need for stores to pay their way and serve a clear role in a retailer's business model is now more crucial than ever.
 They must find their place in the new ecosystem.